tfabris/BlueGigaEmpeg/README.md

 all other features of the empeg, such as selecting playlists.
 So this module won't let you mount the empeg in your trunk, unless you also have a display extender kit from Eutronix.com as well, which would allow you to reach the empeg front panel from the driver's seat.
-Unfortunately, Stu at Eutronix isn't selling display extenders any more.
+Unfortunately, Eutronix.com isn't selling display extenders any more.
 I was lucky to get a display extender several years ago when they were still being sold, so I'm able to mount my empeg in my trunk with this.
-But if you don't have one, plan on still having to mount your empeg where you can get to it.
+But if you don't have a display extender kit, you will still have to mount your empeg someplace where you can reach it from the driver's seat.
+(By the way, don't try rolling your own display extender by simply extending the wires.
+Special buffer circuitry is required in order to safely extend the empeg display, or you run the risk of damaging the empeg or its display.)

 Acknowledgments